 What Are We?

-Technically, what makes up 99% of the mass of the human body is just six elements: oxygen, carbon, hydrogen, nitrogen, calcium, and phosphorus.
+Technically, what makes up 99% of the human body’s mass is just six elements: oxygen, carbon, hydrogen, nitrogen, calcium, and phosphorus.
 Only about 0.85% comes from five elements: potassium, sulfur, sodium, chlorine, and magnesium.

 We are also products of our DNA.
 Our line of ancestors is part of what we are.
-Our personal history made up of memories.
+Our lives boil down to a collection of memories.
 So, what exactly are we doing here?
-The judgments of our culture distort our value and individual mission.
+The judgments of our culture distort our values and individual mission.
 The culture compares and categorizes us according to an arbitrary and unfair sliding scale.
 When we awaken to these realizations, we can accept ourselves as we are.
-It’s accepting and making peace with all of our flaws.
+It’s welcoming and making peace with all of our flaws.
 It’s learning to love ourselves because of them.

 Where and When Are We?

 When and where we are is a matter of perspective.
-Time and our place in a three-dimensional space can be measured.
-But these measures depend on arbitrary man-made intervals.
+We can measure time and place in a three-dimensional space.
+But these measures depend on arbitrary human-made intervals.
 There’s nothing less absolute than time and nothing more pliable than space.
-We are back to the awareness that devised the measurements and the consciousness that makes awareness possible.
-The questions of where and when having a curious circular relationship.
+We are back to the awareness that devised the measurements and the consciousness that makes awareness possible—the questions of where and when having a curious circular relationship.